cute-django/cute-django/README.md

 ### Create installer

 To create the installer executable, the **Qt Installer Framework** will be used.
-The following files need to be customizez according to the project info:
+The following files need to be customized according to the project info:

- * installer/config/config.xml
+ * `installer/config/config.xml`
- * installer/packages/com.project.main/meta/package.xml
+ * `installer/packages/com.project.main/meta/package.xml`

 Now the following procedure could be used to build the installer: